List of distortion pedals: 1981 Inventions DRV

 In 2017, rock band Relient K went on hiatus, leaving guitarist Matt Hoopes to pursue other ventures like his interest in boutique effects pedals.
 Hoopes had previously explored the idea of collaborating with his friend Jon Ashley on a signature drive pedal, and while Ashley was willing to complete the project, he declined to release it under his own brand, Bondi Effects, and encouraged Hoopes to start his own company.
 Under the banner of 1981 Inventions—named for the year his favorite Tube Screamer was produced, not his birth year—Hoopes released his pedal as the DRV in June of 2018.
 While originally based on a 1985 "Whiteface" Pro Co Rat, Ashley implemented multiple circuit changes, such as adding a fixed-level preamp, revising the filter sweep and level, and reducing the amount of gain to "around 1/20th" of what a typical RAT produces.
-The DRV was an instant success, its first production run selling out overnight, with ensuing praise for its unique take on the oft-imitated RAT circuit.
-Produced in small batches (that sell out quickly) and dressed in a colorful, minimalist style, Guitar.com credited the DRV with generating more "hype" than any other pedal in years, if not a decade.
-Much of the DRV's attention has been focused on the pedal's sleek aesthetics, with each new batch adding new colorways to the line-up, earning the pedal the somewhat derisive label of being an "Instagram darling".
+The DRV's first production run sold out overnight, with praise for its unique take on the oft-imitated RAT circuit.
+Produced in small batches and dressed in a colorful, minimalist style, Guitar.com credited the DRV with generating more "hype" than any other pedal in years, if not a decade.
+Much of the DRV's attention has been focused on the pedal's aesthetics (and expanding number of colorways), which earned the pedal the label of being an "Instagram darling".
 Hoopes said of his pedal's styling, "Minimal design and negative space is very important to me, and also to have a sort of personality and vibe with it is important, and I feel like this branding accomplishes that."
-The DRV has been one of the bestselling boutique pedals on the market since its release, with Hoopes stating its success had flipped pedal-building into his primary job and Relient K into a side hustle.
+According to Hoopes, the DRV's success has flipped pedal-building into his primary job and Relient K into a side hustle.